 \subsubsection{Simulation}

-To further test the out-of-distribution generalization beyond the aforementioned real-world tests including flexible frame, mixed propellers, context window extrapolation, etc., we test simulation-to-simulation transfer to the Flightmare simulator.
-This transfer is interesting, because the thrust-to-weight ratio of its default quadrotor is $\approx 12$ (cf. Figure \ref{fig:quadrotor-table}) and hence $>2\times$ the upper limit of $5$ of our domain randomization range.
-We find that the z-error is significant, but the foundation policy still controls it robustly and can track agile trajectories.
+To further test the out-of-distribution generalization beyond the aforementioned real-world tests including flexible frame, mixed propellers, and context window extrapolation, we test simulation-to-simulation transfer to the Flightmare simulator.
+This transfer is interesting, because the thrust-to-weight ratio of its default quadrotor is $\approx 12$ (see Figure \ref{fig:quadrotor-table}) and hence $>2\times$ the upper limit of $5$ of our domain randomization range.
+We find that the z-error is substantial, but the foundation policy still controls it robustly and can track agile trajectories.
 This shows the remarkable robustness and out-of-distribution generalization of the foundation policy resulting from the RAPTOR method.